arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 }
 ```

-The `ModbusSend()` function attempts the connection with the Modbus TCP server, if it is successful it formats the sensor data to be sent.
+The `ModbusSend()` function attempts to connect with the Modbus TCP server.
+If the connection is successful, it formats the sensor data to be sent.

 ```arduino
 void ModbusSend() {